The Dispute Resolution Review: Switzerland

 i Overview of alternatives to litigation

-Switzerland is seen as one of the traditional and most popular places for international arbitration proceedings.
+Switzerland is considered one of the traditional and most popular places for international arbitration proceedings.
 Thanks to the arbitration-friendly and very liberal approach adopted in Swiss legislation and the extensive court practice when it comes to international arbitration, Switzerland is one of the preferred countries for institutional arbitration proceedings conducted under the auspices of the International Chamber of Commerce.

 The procedural rules – the lex arbitri – applicable to international arbitration proceedings seated in Switzerland are set out in the PILA (in particular Chapter 12).
-These rules together with the case law of the Swiss Federal Tribunal in particular ensure the following.
+These rules, together with the case law of the Swiss Federal Tribunal in particular, ensure the following.

 The rules contain a broad definition of what matters are deemed arbitrable.
 They extend to proprietary matters, which notably include proprietary matters pertaining to disputes in employment, antitrust and non-competition, family law, shareholder and real estate matters, as well as intellectual property law.

 The rules give protection from unwarranted interference by both domestic state courts and foreign courts.
 This supports the efficiency and independence of arbitration proceedings seated in Switzerland; on the one hand, Swiss legislation expressly excludes the application of rules on lis pendens to Swiss arbitration proceedings, as a result of which any parallel proceedings initiated outside Switzerland will not be able to interfere with Swiss arbitration proceedings.
-On the other hand, protection from unwarranted interference is also ensured by settled case law granting arbitral tribunals seated in Switzerland a preference over domestic state courts to review the validity of an arbitration agreement and thus the arbitral tribunal's competence to hear a case (also referred to as the negative effect of competence-competence).
+On the other, protection from unwarranted interference is also ensured by settled case law granting arbitral tribunals seated in Switzerland a preference over domestic state courts to review the validity of an arbitration agreement and thus the arbitral tribunal's competence to hear a case (also referred to as the negative effect of competence-competence).

-Furthermore, the rules ensure a readily available support for arbitration proceedings by domestic state courts when it comes to the ordering of interim relief requested by arbitrating parties or when it comes to the enforcement of interim relief ordered by arbitral tribunals.
+Furthermore, the rules ensure readily available support for arbitration proceedings by domestic state courts when it comes to the ordering of interim relief requested by arbitrating parties or when it comes to the enforcement of interim relief ordered by arbitral tribunals.